 To sum up, this dependence can be well explained by the mode hybridization theory \cite{prodan2003hybridization} and the evolution of the modes from longitudinal (antenna-like) to transverse (cavity-like) with increasing $w$.

-Last but not least, from the energy of each QNM in Fig.~\ref{figure3}a, we can easily see anti-crossing behaviours between two modes with the same angular quantum number $l$ but with different radial $m$, e.g., (02)\textsuperscript{o} and (03)\textsuperscript{e}, (03)\textsuperscript{o} and (04)\textsuperscript{e}.
-But (11)\textsuperscript{o,e} on the other hand, can cross all these modes with $l=0$ due to its orthogonality (near vanishing mode overlap).
-The radiative LDoS (see Methods) was calculated by inserting one dipole in one side of the two nanogaps, breaking the mirror symmetry of the NPoS and exciting both even and odd parity modes.
-Due to the broken symmetry of excitation, QNMs with opposite parities can also interact and anti-cross.
+{Last but not least, from the energy of each QNM in Fig.~\ref{figure3}a, we can easily see anti-crossing behaviours between two modes with the same azimuthal index $m$ but with different radial index $n$, e.g., (02)\textsuperscript{o} and (03)\textsuperscript{e}, (03)\textsuperscript{o} and (04)\textsuperscript{e}.
+But (11)\textsuperscript{o,e} on the other hand, can cross all these modes with $m=0$ due to the near vanishing vector field overlap.
+Very similar phenomena have been observed in the hybridization of a single NPoM, \cite{tserkezisHybridizationPlasmonicAntenna2015} where the bare modes with different azimuthal order $m$ cross each other while the modes with the same $m$ tend to interact.} {The radiative LDoS in Fig. \ref{figure3}a (see Methods) was calculated by placing a single dipole on one side of the two nanogaps, thereby breaking the mirror symmetry of the NPoS structure and allowing the excitation of both even and odd parity modes.
+As a result, the evolution of the QNMs can be clearly visualized in the LDoS maps.}